huggingface/optimum-habana/README.md

 🤗 Optimum Habana is the interface between the 🤗 Transformers library and [Habana's Gaudi processor (HPU)](https://docs.habana.ai/en/latest/index.html).
 It provides a set of tools enabling easy model loading and fine-tuning on single- and multi-HPU settings for different downstream tasks.
-The current release focuses on question answering and text classification and enables users to try other models for other tasks with only a few changes.
+The list of officially supported models and tasks is available [here](https://github.com/huggingface/optimum-habana#validated-models).
+Users can try other models and tasks with only few changes.

 ## What is a Habana Processing Unit (HPU)?